Nish-077/StoreChain/README.md

 ## 🚀 Quick Start

 1. Clone this repository.
-2. Follow the setup instructions in [`frontend/README.md`](frontend/README.md) to run the dApp locally.
+2. Visit the deployed app at [https://store-chain.vercel.app/](https://store-chain.vercel.app/) or follow the setup instructions in [`frontend/README.md`](frontend/README.md) to run the dApp locally.
 3. Use the public contracts on Polygon Amoy, or deploy your own (see [`contracts/README.md`](contracts/README.md)).

 ---